TaleWorlds/Documentations/docs/content/english/Multiplayer/hosting_server.md

 `/LogOutputPath [output_path]`
 Sets the log output directory of the server.
 Path should be in double quotes.

+`/port [number]` Optionally specify a port number to run the server from, useful for using ports other than the default.

 ##### Log Files
 By default, log files for the custom server can be found in your ProgramData directory on Windows (`%programdata%\Mount and Blade II Bannerlord\logs`).